 The town of Greymouth is aptly named—at first take, it's a rather dispirited strip of motels and industrial buildings stretched along a wild beach.
 It sits, as the name suggests, at the mouth of the Grey River and is thus exposed to a bone-chilling wind in winter.
 But in warmer weather, its good points come to the fore.
 Many travelers arrive here on the TranzAlpine train from Christchurch—instead of captivating coastal drives, they’ve enjoyed a breathtaking ride on viaducts high above riverbeds, beneath steep peaks, and through dripping rain forest.
 If you're arriving and returning by train, take a day or two for a trip up to Punakaiki or down to the glaciers, to grasp the scope of the landscape in these parts.

 Elsewhere In Upper South Island and the West Coast

-Abel Tasman National Park is a stunning-yet-accessible swath of idyllic beaches backed by a rugged hinterland of native beech forests, granite...
+Abel Tasman National Park is a stunning-yet-accessible swath of idyllic beaches and estuaries backed by a hinterland of native beech forests, granite gorges, and waterfalls...

-People mostly come to Blenheim (pronounced bleh-num by the locals) for the wine.
-There are dozens of wineries in the area, some with stylish...
+Many people come to Blenheim (pronounced bleh-num by the locals) for the wine.
+There are dozens of wineries in the area, some with stylish cellar...